KITS2023/KITS2023_C6/README.md

-This is all document for travel planner for our teams My team:
+This is all document for travel planner for our teams. <br />
+My team:
  - Tran Viet Long
  - Vuong Duy Hieu